facebookarchive/Facebook-For-OpenCart/README.md

 Your Facebook Ads Extension setup did not complete as planned.
 Please download and install the latest version of the plugin, delete the existing setup and restart the setup again.

-#### 7. Will Facebook dyamic ads stay up to date with my stock changes?
+#### 7. Will Facebook dynamic ads stay up to date with my stock changes?

 Yes, we'll sync with your OpenCart site immediately when you make any modifications to the products.